M3DV/MELA-Challenge/README.md

 We use this script to evaluate your test set submission online.
 You can evaluate your own prediction locally as well.
 The evaluation script has very specific requirements on the submission format.
 Please make sure that these requirements are followed or your submission won't be graded.

-To evaluate your prediction locally, you need to prepare the ground-truth and prediction directory.
+To evaluate your prediction locally, you need to prepare the ground-truth and prediction csv file.
 Take validation dataset as an example.
-After the train/validation data is downloaded, you should unzip it and place all ground-truth label .nii.gz files along with the info .csv file under the same directory as follows:
+After the train/validation data is downloaded, you should unzip it and find the following ground-truth csv file:
 ```
-ground_truth_directory/
     mela-val-gt.csv
 ```

-Your prediction should be organized similarly to the ground-truth directory. .nii.gz and .csv should be placed under the same directory as follows:
+Your prediction should be organized to a .csv file:
 ```
-prediction_directory/
     mela-val-pred.csv
 ```